hlt-mt/TranscRater/egs/CHiME3/README.md

-## CHiME3 example with 5 microphone
+## CHiME3: An example with 5 microphone

 For this example, we use  data from the 3rd CHiME challenge (http://spandh.dcs.shef.ac.uk/chime_challenge/chime2015/data.html) which were collected for multiple distant microphone speech recognition in noisy environments.
 CHiME-3 data consists of sentences of the Wall Street Journal corpus, uttered by four speakers in four noisy environments, and recorded by five frontal microphones placed on the frame of a tablet PC (a sixth one, placed on the back, mainly records background noise).